radrich/richarmstrong.net/_prompts/exquisite-word-corpse.md

 ---
 title: "An Exquisite Corpse of Words"
 subtitle: "A Bunch of Words Jammed Together"
-desc: "Maybe this makes sense.
+description: "Maybe this makes sense.
 Maybe it doesn’t.
 Imagine it.
 And be inspired."
 background_color: "#5426e8"
 color: "#febfe7"
 index: true